 In the film version of World War Z, the commander of a US military outpost in South Korea (where the zombie outbreak began) fights off the hordes for a month.
 When he finally gets bitten, a sniper offers to finish him off, but he says "No, I got this" and shoots himself in the head.

 In the film adaptation of The Host, Melanie's father shot himself in the head for this reason when the Seekers showed up at their house.
 Later, two of the human resistance's redshirts drive their truck into a wall after the Souls have them cornered.
+Also there's Melanie, who's Fighting from the Inside and tries to kill herself when she manages to momentarily regain control of her body.

 In Machete when Steven Seagal's character realizes he has been defeated by the titular character, he impales himself with his own katana.